ImageMagick/Usage-Markdown/color_mods/index.md

 This image is exactly the same as the original, and the Hald image contained no changes.

 However by modifying the Hald image, either by hand, or using a color modification, then you can substitute the original colors for the modified colors.
-For example here I create a blended-sepia-tone color scheme...
+For example, here I create a blended-sepia-tone color scheme...

 ~~~
 convert hald_3.png \( +clone -sepia-tone 60% \) -average hald_sepia.png